 He continued.
 “I’ve lived this good life and the recurring question became, why do I deserve all of this?
 I just think if you’ve lived a good life, then its time to do something for someone else.”

 Today, Brett Romberg’s life is not lonely.
 In fact, its busier than ever.
-He hosts the highest-rated morning sports talk radio show in South Florida (Zaslow, Roms & Amber) on Sports Talk 790 AM The Ticket, and he provides in-game commentary for NCAA television broadcasts by beIN SPORTS network.
-He will be the game analyst for Saturday’s Southern Mississippi vs Troy showdown that begins at 6pm CDT.
+He hosts the highest-rated morning sports talk radio show in South Florida (Zaslow, Roms & Amber) on Sports Talk 790 AM The Ticket, and he provides in-game commentary for Conference USA television broadcasts by beIN SPORTS.

 “It’s very busy, but it’s a matter of balancing my schedule.
 We’re building a house, we now have two kids, I travel.
 I have the radio show and the television broadcasts.
 It’s a lot, but it’s good because I’ve come to terms with life and those things that are most important.”

 A lesson taught by a fairy tale princess who could not yet even speak.
 A lesson not from someone who had accomplished anything but rather for who she was, the very same ambition that Brett has for himself.

 “I kiss my little daughter all of the time” he laughed.
 “I do that because I know the day is coming when she will say, ‘Ew daddy!
 Don’t do that!’
 So, I’m getting all of my kisses in now!”